Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Methodology

+where $m_0 = \mathbb{E}[T_c]$ is the probability of being treated (i.e., the party order of the judicial contest is flipped relative to that of the presidential race) and $U_c$ is a mean-zero contest-level error term that is independent of $(X_p, W_{cp}, Z_c)$.
+The choice of specification \eqref{eq:treatment-model} is motivated by our empirical setting.
+First, the NC General Statute quasi-randomizes the treatment (party-order flip) at the contest level, as detailed in Section~\ref{se:arrangement-of-ballots}, which implies that $\mathbb{E}[T_c \mid X_p, W_{cp}, Z_c] = \mathbb{E}[T_c]$ is constant, so the treatment is independent of all covariates.
+As a result, the general form of the treatment model, $T_c = m_0(X_p, W_{cp}, Z_c) + U_c$, where $m_0$ is a potentially flexible function of the covariates, reduces to \eqref{eq:treatment-model}.
+Second, the treatment is assigned at the contest level, so the effective sample size for estimating a flexible $m_0$ is the number of contests $C$, which is small, reducing any potential efficiency gain from modeling $m_0$ flexibly.

 In our analysis, we estimate the flip effect across the full range of presidential vote shares and formally test several hypotheses regarding its structure.
 The first test, which we refer to as the \emph{test of zero flip effect}, evaluates whether party-order flips have any effect on judicial election outcomes.
-Conceptually, this test corresponds to the null hypothesis $H_0: f(x) = 0 \text{ for all } x \in [0,1]$.\footnote{Appendix \ref{appendix:AlternativeTests} discusses alternative tests that can be implemented via bootstrap.} Under the polynomial specification in \eqref{eq:f-qpoly-specification}, we implement this by testing the joint hypothesis
+Conceptually, this test corresponds to the null hypothesis $H^z_0: f(x) = 0 \text{ for all } x \in [0,1]$.\footnote{Appendix \ref{appendix:AlternativeTests} discusses alternative tests that can be implemented via bootstrap.} Under the polynomial specification in \eqref{eq:f-qpoly-specification}, we implement this by testing the joint hypothesis

 The second test, which we refer to as the \emph{test of homogeneous flip effect}, examines whether the flip effect remains constant across all values of the presidential vote share, $x \in [0,1]$.
-The corresponding null hypothesis is $H_0: \text{ there exists $\cbar$ such that } f(x) = \cbar \text{ for all } x \in [0,1]$.
+The corresponding null hypothesis is $H^h_0$: there exists $\cbar$ such that $f(x) = \cbar$ for all $x \in [0,1]$.
 As with the previous test, under the polynomial specification in \eqref{eq:f-qpoly-specification}, this hypothesis can be assessed by testing restrictions on polynomial coefficients.
-Specifically, in our analysis, we test the joint hypotesis
+Specifically, in our analysis, we test the joint hypothesis